-The course covers a wide range of curatorial approaches, from management of historical collections to creative curating of cutting edge contemporary art, craft and design.
-Our students come from a wide variety of backgrounds; we challenge you to develop your interests, while understanding what you share with others across our discipline.
+The course covers a wide range of curatorial approaches, from the management of historical collections to creative curating of cutting-edge contemporary art, craft and design.
+Our students come from a wide variety of backgrounds; we challenge you to develop your interests while understanding what you share with others across our discipline.

 Engagement and understanding audiences are central to curatorial practice.
 You’ll develop experience in ways of sharing and presenting ideas throughout the course.

 You’ll study either in two modules per trimester (one year full-time) or one per trimester (two years part-time).

 Introduces generic research methodologies and the ways subject specific material, analysis and evaluation techniques can be a vehicle for personal study.
 This is shared with other Masters programmes in the School of Art and Design, and so gives an opportunity to share ideas with artists, designers and curators from across disciplines.

 The Role of the Curator considers the changing role of the curator, the "politics" of curating and real-world issues through the first-hand contact with working curators in our region and beyond.
 It addresses developments in critical theory and their impact on curatorial practices such as representing communities, ethnicities, gender issues, "interventions", gallery learning, the "post-museum" and curating in the public realm.